Dagnall is one of a number of players who have worn the sky blue and red shirts of City and the O's over the years…

 He scored after five minutes of his competitive debut, in a League Cup tie against Notts County.
 After four goals in 61 appearances, Simpson was transferred to Huddersfield Town in 2009 for £300,000.

-Simpson did however appear on the bench in the O's Play-Off Final defeat to Rotherham in May.
+After a couple of loan spells, he joined Orient in 2013 and was on the bench in the O's Play-Off Final defeat to Rotherham in May.
 He is now back at Cambridge United in League Two.

 Dagnall went to the Dale in 2006 after leaving his hometown club Tranmere.
 He scored 54 goals in 140 games as the club finally achieved promotion after 41 years in the same division.